 Unfortunately, I didn’t get to see the Marina Bay Light and Water Show.
 Singapore suspended the event due to the coronavirus outbreak in the city-state.

-If you’re visiting Singapore and the show is back on the performance is 15-minutes long.
-It features a four-part story told through colourful projections, laser shows, and fog effects set to the tune of an orchestra.
+The performance is 15-minutes long and it features a four-part story told through colourful projections, laser shows, and fog effects set to the tune of an orchestra!

 Times: Sunday to Thursday 8pm & 9pm, Saturday to Sunday 8pm, 9pm & 10pm

 Please note: The Light and Water Show is suspended due to the coronavirus outbreak.